FAQ’s – frequently asked questions – are commonplace across the web.

 - How to validate your Schema

-Why you should have FAQs on your website?
+Why should you have FAQs on your website?

 How to mark up your website with FAQ schema